 Sourcegraph aims to be a platform powered by code search.
-There are two teams that work together to make this possible: Search Product and Search Core, with the Product team focusing primarily on the user-facing aspects of search, and the Core team focusing on backend, relevancy, and performance.
+There are two teams that work together to make this possible: Code Search and Search Platform, with the Code Search team focusing primarily on the user-facing aspects of search, and the Platform team focusing on backend, relevancy, and performance.
 This page outlines the vision, strategy and goals that are shared by both teams.

 The Search team’s mission is to enable developers to find the code they need when they need it, and then act on it.